RasmusWL/man-computerscience/readme.md

 * [H.264 is Magic](https://sidbala.com/h-264-is-magic/)
 * [How Not To Sort By Average Rating](http://www.evanmiller.org/how-not-to-sort-by-average-rating.html)
 * [UTC is enough for everyone right?](https://zachholman.com/talk/utc-is-enough-for-everyone-right) -- a talk about how handling dates and time is horrible
+* _These days, lots of that stuff is available as SaaS.
+What are the tools and services people use instead of hosting their own?_ [Hacker News Tools of the Trade](https://github.com/cjbarber/ToolsOfTheTrade) answers that

 ---
 ### First minutes on a server